15 Things To Do Right Now If You Can't Fall Asleep

 Research shows that some of the active compounds in lavender essential oil turn off your sympathetic nervous system12, the part of the nervous system that's responsible for stress and increased adrenaline, and activate your parasympathetic nervous system, the part of your nervous system that helps you relax.

 Lavender also helps regulate GABA, a neurotransmitter that blocks impulses between nerve signals in the brain.

-Low levels of GABA are connected to anxiety and difficulty falling asleep, while high levels promote relaxation.
+Low levels of GABA are connected to anxiety and difficulty falling asleep, while high levels promote relaxation13.

-If you're lying in bed having trouble falling asleep, dab some pure lavender essential oil on your wrists, behind your ears, and on your neck, and take several deep breaths.
+If you're lying in bed having trouble falling asleep, dab some lavender essential oil (combined with a carrier oil) on your wrists, behind your ears, and on your neck, and take several deep breaths.